antman1p/GD-Thief/README.md

 1. On the Left side of the screen click `OAuth consent screen`.
 You "OAuth Consent Screen" page appears.
 2. Under `Test Users` click the `Add Users` button.
-3. Enter the vicim's Gmail address in the `email address` field.
+3. Enter the victim's Gmail address in the `email address` field.
 4. Click the `save` button.
 ### First Time running gd_thief
 Upon gaining access to a Target's Google account, you can run gd_thief